-Credit Enhancement.
-Credit enhancement for the Transition Bonds is intended to protect against losses or delays in scheduled payments on the Transition Bonds.
-Credit enhancement with respect to the Transition Bonds will be provided principally by adjustments to the transition charges and amounts on deposit in a collection account which will be held by the trustee and divided into various subaccounts.
+enhancement with respect to the Transition Bonds will be provided principally by adjustments to the transition charges and amounts on deposit in a collection account which will be held by the trustee and divided into various subaccounts.
 The payments to be made to and from the subaccounts are described in the Form S-3.
 Additional credit enhancement for any series may include surety bonds, financial guaranty insurance policies or letters of credit or other forms of credit enhancement.
 A description of credit enhancement for the Transition Bonds is provided in the Form S-3.

 Trustee.
-Deutsche Bank Trust Company Americas will be the initial trustee under the indenture governing the Transition Bonds.(12) The trustee will establish a collection account for the Transition Bonds, divided into various subaccounts.
-Certain constraints will be imposed on the trustee and its investment of funds from the collection account.
+The trustee will establish a collection account for the Transition Bonds, divided into various subaccounts.(12) Certain constraints will be imposed on the trustee and its investment of funds from the collection account.
 A description of the restrictions on the trustee and a list of the eligible investments is provided in the Form S-3.
 The trustee will provide to the holders of record of the Transition Bonds regular reports prepared by the servicer containing information concerning, among other things, CEHE and the collateral for the Transition Bonds.